mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/page-concepts/conditions.md

 ### 2.2 Show/Enable Element Based on Expression

-By selecting this option, visibility or editability becomes conditional based on whether the entered [microflow expression](expressions) evaluates to `true` or `false`.
+By selecting this option, visibility or editability becomes conditional based on whether the entered [microflow expression](/refguide7/expressions/) evaluates to `true` or `false`.

 The expression result must be of the Boolean type.
 The expression can use the obejct of the enclosing data container available as a `$currentObject` variable.

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 The expression is evaluated in the browser, so we advise against using "secret" values (like access keys) in it.
-In particular, we disallow usages of [constants](constants).
+In particular, we disallow usages of [constants](/refguide7/constants/).
 Also, client-side expressions currently do not support all the functions that are available in the microflows.
 Please refer to an autocomplete list to know what functions are supported in your version.

 {{% /alert %}}